prashantmore277/prashantmore277/README.md

 - 🌱 I’m currently learning <b>M.E.R.N.<b/>
 - 👯 I’m looking to collaborate with other other developers, open source community and projects.
 - 🥅 2022 Goals: Learn more about web3.0, Data Structure and Algorithms.
+- 📰 Read:newspaper: Dev and Code articles daily.
 - ⚡ Fun fact: I love to watch web series and play football.

 ### 🌱 Challenges that I’m currently challenging myself:
 Since the world is in the quarantine stage:earth_asia:, and I’m having lots of spare time:watch:, I decided to take this time focusing on feeding more knowledge:books: to myself.
 I set a couple of self-challenges in order to push myself more further.:running:

-* Learn to code:man_technologist: 5-6 hours a day with no distraction ( One or two day off a week. )
-* Read:newspaper: Dev and UI articles daily
-* Adapting the minimalism life style
-* 🔜

  ### Languages and Tools: <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 <p> <!-- GitHub README Stats -->